-Of course, support is also available from low-threshold and independent central advice services, such as the Equal Opportunity Officer (either the [principal Equal Opportunity Officer](#) or the [faculty-level Equal Opportunity Officer](#)), the [Staff Council](#) and the [Family Service Office](#).
+Of course, there are cases when staff may seek advice which exceeds your competence as a supervisor or lies beyond your area of expertise.
+Your staff can also seek assistance from low-threshold and independent central advice services, such as the Equal Opportunity Officer (either the [principal Equal Opportunity Officer](#) or the [faculty-level Equal Opportunity Officer](#)), the [Staff Council](#) and the [Family Service Office](#).